JSBmanD/docs/pages/integrations/webengage.md

 Enter any credentials that may be required, and click Save and Enable in the bottom right hand corner.

-!!! note "Account credentials"
+[block:callout]
+{
+  "type": "note",
+  "title": "Account credentials",
-	Please ask your ad partner where you can find your credentials.
+  "body": "Please ask your ad partner where you can find your credentials."
+}
+[/block]

 #### Retrieve your WebEngage API Key